spaelling/azure-security-review/README.md

     - Re-confirm authentication information (Work in Progress)
     - Number of methods required to reset password (Work in Progress)
     - Privileged Administrator Role Assignments (Work in Progress)
+- Network
+  - Use HTTPS Only
+  - Set minimum TLS policy to 1.2
+  - Turn off remote debugging
+  - Subnets should have an NSG associated
+  - NSG Deny All Rule
+  - Open Management Ports

 Check out the [Demo](#demo) section for some example videos.